Technical Leader

 A code quality culture is essential, at organizational or individual level.
 High code quality ensures your codebase is maintainable, scalable, and efficient, allowing to deliver new features faster.

-• Good test code coverage with unit and functional test.
-Over 95% if possible.
+- Good test code coverage with unit and integration test.

 Code Comments